Appearance

 }

-Encapsulating bash commands into a programming language brings you:
+Encapsulating bash commands into a structure and even in a programming language brings us some significant advantages over a simple script.

-So what internally happens when you run a pipeline ?
+So what happens internally when you run this pipeline with for example: p run example

 read config file and parse pipelines